gnilk/testrunner/README.md

 ```

 ### Case dependencies
-Sometimes it is quite convienient to control order of test execution or ability to allow tests to depend on other tests.
+Sometimes it is quite convenient to control order of test execution or ability to allow tests to depend on other tests.
 For instance reading data from a database depends on both the connection to DB having been established and the data written.
 Same for encoding/decoding.
 The decoder normally depends on having some encoding data written.